eduardofischermath/homemade_financial_instruments/ISSUES.md

 For an user importing the package in an interactive session or in a file of another project, a class can be brought to the namespace with:
-"from project import Class"
-while testing subpackage requires a more specific import statement:
-"from project.subpackage import Class"
+"from project.subpackage import Class" and a subpackage (except testing subpackage) can be imported via "from project import subpackage"

 ## ISSUE #0004py OPEN